Lite SDK (Enrollment Android)

 2. Create a custom application class if you haven't already done so

-3. In the onCreate() method of your application class, call Yuno.initialize() with your API key as shown below:
+3. In the onCreate() method of your application class, call Yuno.initialize() with your API key:

 class CustomApplication : Application() {